yosefrow/scalable-eks/README.md

 ### Other files

-account.hcl, region.hcl, and service.hcl are used to manage variables includes for the Account, Region, and Service respectively.
+account.hcl, region.hcl, service.hcl, and component.hcl are used to manage variables includes for the Account, Region, Service, and Component respectively.

 ### Basic Commands